 How does what they said, make you feel?
 Do you feel they are telling you the truth?
 Or, are they telling half-truths?
 Or, are they outright lying while smiling too much?

 Too much smiling is not natural.
 When people are afraid, they smile a lot.
 So, there are all types of tests to ferret out the truth.
 You don’t have to automatically think that everything you hear is the truth.
-Most of it is thinly veiled with misdirection or false information.
+Most of it is thinly veiled with intentional misdirection or false information.

-- When you hear something and it makes you feel uncomfortable or you imagine how it may not be true, you are correct, it’s not true.
+Believe yourself when you hear something and it makes you feel uncomfortable or you imagine how it may not be true, you are correct, it’s not true.

-- When you hear something, and you don’t feel the love in the message – it’s a lie.
+Don’t second guess yourself when you hear something, and you don’t feel the love in the message – it’s a lie.